 game, with Eddie Brock's appearance as an alternate costume.
 Brock, as Anti-Venom, is an antagonist in Spider-Man: Edge of Time

-, marking the character's first appearance in a video-game.
+, marking that version of the character's first appearance in a video-game.

 (Julia Carpenter) during their team-up in Secret Wars